raahijogani/hfovis/CONTRIBUTING.md

           of the GUI.
     - `detector/`
         - `detector.py`: Contains the `RealTimeDetector` thread, which directly interfaces with the stream and sends events to the GUI.
-Also has some unused offline detection code.
-        - `utils.py`: Contains utilities for the offline detector.
         - `config.py`: Contains the configuration for the real-time detector.
     - `gui/`: Contains all of the logic for the elements defined in `interface.py`.